Hanger reflex: Applications

 Numerous studies have examined the hanger reflex for treating dystonia.
 Although primarily targeting the neck, a case of runner's dystonia treated with an ankle hanger device has also been reported.

+In these applications, devices employing rings made of metal or resin are widely used and have been commercialized.
+An elliptical ring is worn on the head, and by rotating it, the elastic force of the ring is applied to the anterior temporal region.
+This applies appropriate pressure to the site that induces the aforementioned Hanger Reflex, causing skin deformation.